-With their exquisite and spectacular blooms, orchids make beautiful house plants.
-Despite their exotic looks, they can be simple to look after, as long as you understand the conditions they enjoy.
+With their exquisite and spectacular blooms, orchids make beautiful houseplants.
+Despite their exotic looks, they can be simple to look after, as long as you understand the conditions in which they thrive.

 Watch Alan Titchmarsh’s video guide to looking after orchids.

 Orchids that naturally grow on trees are known as epiphytes.
 These are often sold in transparent pots so light can reach their roots, or are mounted on bark sheets or driftwood.
 Those that grow on the ground in soil are known as terrestrial orchids and sometimes require wetter compost than epiphytic orchids.